American Family Physician

 https://www.aafp.org/afp/1999/0501/p2416.html

 In the 1960s and 1970s, continuous electronic fetal monitoring (EFM) was introduced with the idea that it would help clinicians diagnose fetal hypoxia in time to prevent perinatal neurologic damage.
-By the early 1990s, more than 75 percent of the nation’s birth attendants had switched from intermittent auscultation to EFM.1
+By the early 1990s, more than 75 percent of the nation’s birth attendants had switched from intermittent auscultation to EFM.

-The Cochrane Collaboration2 concluded that, compared with intermittent auscultation, EFM does not reduce the rate of perinatal deaths, the rate of APGAR scores below 7 or the number of infants admitted to neonatal intensive care.
+2 concluded that, compared with intermittent auscultation, EFM does not reduce the rate of perinatal deaths, the rate of APGAR scores below 7 or the number of infants admitted to neonatal intensive care.

 Moreover, EFM was found to result in higher rates of cesarean section (relative risk: 1.33, confidence interval: 1.08 to 1.59) and total operative deliveries (relative risk: 1.23, confidence interval: 1.15 to 1.31).

-Furthermore, outcomes are the same regardless of whether fetal distress is managed operatively or conservatively.6,7 Because intervention that is chosen on the basis of the fetal heart rate does not seem to improve outcomes, it is possible that we should not be monitoring by any method.
+6,7 Because intervention that is chosen on the basis of the fetal heart rate does not seem to improve outcomes, it is possible that we should not be monitoring by any method.
 Unfortunately, all of the randomized, controlled trials of EFM have compared continuous with frequent intermittent monitoring.
 Until we have a controlled study comparing monitored women with unmonitored women, we will continue to spend considerable health care resources without knowing whether monitoring fetal heart tones is even necessary.
 However, it is unlikely that this type of study will be done.

 If our best evidence-based guidelines no longer recommend EFM, why are so many clinicians still using it?
 It seems simple to abandon a technology that has failed to live up to its promise.
 Nevertheless, there are educational, legal, technical and financial barriers to changing clinical practice.